-Turnitin will be used for all written assignments.
+Turnitin will be used for both presentations, the Full Article Critique and Literature Review Assignments.
 This web-based tool will compare your work with numerous sources, including your fellow students, to check for plagiarism.
-Please ensure you are handing in your own original work, and properly citing appropriate sources both in-text and in a reference list.
-Refer to Page 5 for the Plagiarism Policy.
+Please ensure you are handing in your own original work and properly citing appropriate sources.
+A report will be provided to you on Moodle on the due date of the assignment.

-Late assignments: Late assignments will be accepted for 5 days after the due date.
-For example, if an assignment is due on a Tuesday, late assignments would be accepted until the following Sunday.
-Late assignments should be e-mailed to the instructor.
-Late marks will be deducted until the assignment is submitted via email.
-For each day an assignment is late, 10% will be deducted from the grade earned on the assignment.
-In-class assignments cannot be handed in late.
+Late assignments: Late assignments will be accepted for 5 days after the original due date.
+For example, if an assignment is due on Friday at 5:00 pm, late assignments will be accepted until Wednesday at 5:00 pm.
+Late Presentations may be handed in/presented within one in-person class of your originally scheduled presentation.
+Late marks will be deducted until the presentation is submitted on Moodle or emailed to the instructor.
+Late Literature Reviews will only be accepted until 5:00 pm on Wednesday April 21.
+For each day an assignment is late 10% will be deducted from the grade earned on the assignment.
+Late assignments should be emailed to the instructor, late marks are deducted until the submission of the digital copy.